This job is sometimes referred to by alternative titles

 Skills and knowledge

-- knowledge of working with and implementing programmes for students who have special needs
+- working with and implementing programmes for students who have special needs

-- an understanding of the school curriculum and the subject areas in which they work
+- the school curriculum and subject areas in which they work

-- usually work between a few hours to 30 hours a week.
+- usually work part time, between a few and 30 hours a week.
 Their work hours fall within school hours, from about 8.30am until 3.30pm, but they occasionally attend meetings outside these hours

 - work in school classrooms, libraries, computer suites and playgrounds

-- may take students on visits to places in the community, such as the library or the shops, often taking public transport to help students develop appropriate skills.
+- may take students on visits to places in the community, such as the library or the shops, and often use public transport to help students develop appropriate skills.